Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: Introduction

 where $\mathbf{S_i}$ is the spin operator on site $i$, $J_{1,2}$ are the exchange couplings between the spins with the nearest neighbors (NN) and the next nearest neighbors (NNN), respectively.
+Note that in the easy-plane limit ($XY$-limit) of the model, each bond energy $J_{1,2}\mathbf{S_i}\cdot\mathbf{S_j}$ in the Hamiltonian with the Heisenberg limit is simply replaced by $J_{1,2}(S^x_iS^x_j+S^y_iS^y_j)$.
 At $J_1\gg J_2$, the system has a ground state with 2D AF correlation along $J_1$ bonds (cf: red bands in Fig.~\ref{fig:model}), leaving a strongly ferromagnetic correlation along the $J_2$ (blue) bonds.
-At the opposite limit $J_2\gg J_1$, the system reduced to one-dimensional (1D) AF correlated chains along the $J_2$ (blue) bonds weakly coupled by geometric frustrated $J_1$ interaction, drastically incompatible with the 2D limit.
+At the opposite limit $J_2\gg J_1$, the system reduces to one-dimensional (1D) AF correlated chains along the $J_2$ (blue) bonds weakly coupled by geometric frustrated $J_1$ interaction, drastically incompatible with the 2D limit.
 The corresponding ground state is believed to be a sliding Luttinger liquid~\cite{Liquid2002}.
-Thus, the system hosts a 2D-to-1D crossover reflecting the severe competition between these two interactions.
+Thus, the system hosts a two-to-one dimensional (2D-to-1D) crossover reflecting the severe competition between these two interactions.

-This frustrated system with the dimensional crossover feature has attracted tremendous studies with different techniques~\cite{Liquid2002,StrongC2002,PVBSED2003,CORE2003,CDM2005,PEPS2011,CCM2012}.
-In the region of $J_2\sim J_1$, it is believed that the ground state is a plaquette-VBS (P-VBS) state~\cite{StrongC2002,PVBSED2003,CORE2003}.
+This frustrated system with the dimensional crossover feature has attracted tremendous studies using different techniques~\cite{Liquid2002,StrongC2002,PVBSED2003,CORE2003,CDM2005,PEPS2011,DMRG2008,CCM2012}.
+In the region where $J_2\sim J_1$, it is believed that the ground state is a plaquette-VBS (P-VBS) state~\cite{StrongC2002,PVBSED2003,CORE2003}.
 However, the true ground state at $J_2>J_1$ is still under serious debate.
-An earlier proposal~\cite{CDM2005} suggested a crossed-dimer type VBS (CD-VBS) state, which was indirectly supported by the coupled cluster method~\cite{CCM2012}.
-On the other hand, tensor network with Projected Entangled Pair States ansatz found a stripe ordered phase instead~\cite{PEPS2011}.
-In addition, the nature of the phase transitions between these different possible ground states are still at large~\cite{CDM2005}. \begin{widetext}
+An earlier proposal~\cite{CDM2005} suggested a crossed-dimer type VBS (CD-VBS) state, which was supported by results from the Density Matrix Renormalization Group~\cite{DMRG2008} and the coupled cluster method~\cite{CCM2012}.
+On the other hand, tensor networks with Projected Entangled Pair States ansatz found a stripe \begin{widetext}